sigma-s/100-Days-of-Code/log.md

 ### Day 69: Monday April 10, 2017

-**Today's Progress** - in progess
+**Today's Progress** -
-- Arduino Analog Read Signal
+- Arduino lessons including Analog Read Signal and Multiple Blinking LED exercises.

 **Thoughts**
 All of these Arduino lessons and projects go by so much quicker having programming experience opposed to going in cold turkey last year.
+I've got my lights blinking and nothing's on fire yet so I'm off to a good start!

-**Link to tweet:** [MightyJoeW Day 69] (https://twitter.com/MightyJoeW/)
+**Link to tweet:** [MightyJoeW Day 69] (https://twitter.com/MightyJoeW/status/851655636412706816)

 ### Day 68: Sunday April 9, 2017